awsdocs/amazon-ec2-user-guide-windows/doc_source/pvdrivers-troubleshooting.md

 1. Reboot the instance\.

-## Time Synchronization<a name="citrix-time-sync"></a>
+## Time synchronization<a name="citrix-time-sync"></a>

 Prior to the release of the 2013\.02\.13 Windows AMI, the Citrix Xen guest agent could set the system time incorrectly\.
 This can cause your DHCP lease to expire\.
 If you have issues connecting to your instance, you might need to update the agent\.

 To determine whether you have the updated Citrix Xen guest agent, check whether the `C:\Program Files\Citrix\XenGuestAgent.exe` file is from March 2013\.
 If the date on this file is earlier than that, update the Citrix Xen guest agent service\.
-For more information, see [Upgrade Your Citrix Xen Guest Agent Service](Upgrading_PV_drivers.md#citrix-pv-guest-agent-upgrade)\.
+For more information, see [Upgrade your Citrix Xen guest agent service](Upgrading_PV_drivers.md#citrix-pv-guest-agent-upgrade)\.